 What can be done about tight neck muscles?
 Well any treatment option must be aimed at removing the root causes of the tension.
 Body work, such as any form of massage, acupuncture or acupressure, shiatsu, stretching, yoga, tai chi, and qigong, as well as deep breathing exercises will all help to release the neck tension.
 If you are interested in an herbal technique, flower essences can help to balance the emotions and calm the mind.

-My specialty is craniosacral therapy.
-This alternative therapy is gentle and particularly effective in releasing the tension and restrictions in the body caused by tight neck muscles.
+I have great success helping people with all sorts of pain, new and old, by utilizing craniosacral therapy and energetic unwinding.
+These two related therapies are gentle and particularly effective in releasing the tension and restrictions in the body caused by tight neck muscles.